Default Small Screen

 1. Plants growing off a vertical rock wall

 Engels & Glenny's description and drawings support our identification of this liverwort.
-They report androecia and gynoecia had not been seen at time of publication (2008) so we were fortunate to collect a specimen with newly dehisced capsules.
+They report androecia and gynoecia had not been seen at time of publication (and presumably sporophytes as well) so we were fortunate to collect a specimen with newly dehisced capsules.

 Lepidozia procera leaf